timothycdc/findata-kg/ideas/idea3_final.md

 A knowledge graph is convenient for a portfolio manager to link causal relationships between asset sectors and macroeconomic indicators.
 There exist many tools to build and visualise knowledge graphs, such as [Neo4j](https://neo4j.com/) and [WhyHow.AI](https://www.whyhow.ai/).

-The knowledge graph only has asset–macro relationships, and will occupy the upper right and bottom left blocks of the adjacency matrix.
-This will then be augmented with the empirical asset–asset and macro–macro correlation matrices.
+The knowledge graph only has asset–macro relationships, and will occupy the upper right and bottom left blocks of the knowledge graph adjacency matrix $A$.
+These blocks, $\mathbf{B}_{am}$ and  $\mathbf{B}_{ma}$ assign weights from the sector to macro variables.
+This will then be augmented with the empirical asset–asset and macro–macro correlation matrices, to form the full adjacency matrix $\mathcal{A}$.

 ![](adj.png)